Coal mining: Methods of extraction

-Coal extraction methods vary depending on whether the mine is an underground mine or a surface (also called open cast) mine.
-Additionally, coal seam thickness and geology are factors in the selection of a mining method.
-The most economical method of coal extraction for surface mines is the electric shovel or drag line.
-The most economical form of underground mining is the long wall, which involves using two spinning drums with carbide bits that runs along sections of the coal seam.
-Many coals extracted from both surface and underground mines require washing in a coal preparation plant.
-Technical and economic feasibility are evaluated based on the following: regional geological conditions; overburden characteristics; coal seam continuity, thickness, structure, quality, and depth; strength of materials above and below the seam for roof and floor conditions; topography (especially altitude and slope); climate; land ownership as it affects the availability of land for mining and access; surface drainage patterns; groundwater conditions; availability of labor and materials; coal purchaser requirements in terms of tonnage, quality, and destination; and capital investment requirements.
+Technical and economic feasibility are evaluated based on the following: regional geological conditions; overburden characteristics; coal seam continuity, thickness, structure, quality, and depth; strength of materials above and below the seam for roof and floor conditions; topography, especially altitude and slope; climate; land ownership as it affects the availability of land for mining and access; surface drainage patterns; groundwater conditions; availability of labor and materials; coal purchaser requirements in terms of tonnage, quality, and destination; and capital investment requirements.

 Surface mining and deep underground mining are the two basic methods of mining.
 The choice of mining method depends primarily on depth, density, overburden, and thickness of the coal seam; seams relatively close to the surface, at depths less than approximately 180 ft, are usually surface mined.
 Coal that occurs at depths of 180 to 300 ft are usually deep mined, but in some cases surface mining techniques can be used.
 For example, some western U.S. coal that occur at depths in excess of 200 ft are mined by the open pit methods, due to thickness of the seam 60–90 ft.
 Coals occurring below 300 ft are usually deep mined.
 However, there are open pit mining operations working on coal seams up to 1000–1500 ft below ground level, for instance Tagebau Hambach in Germany.

+Coal extraction methods vary depending on whether the mine is an underground mine or a surface (also called an open cast) mine.
+The most economical method of coal extraction for surface mines is the electric shovel or drag line.
+The most economical form of underground mining is the long wall, which involves using two spinning drums with carbide bits that run along sections of the coal seam.

+Many coals extracted from both surface and underground mines require washing in a coal preparation plant.